 (Acts 2:31-32) “He seeing this before spake of the resurrection of Christ, that his soul was not left in hell, neither his flesh did see corruption.
 This Jesus hath God raised up”

 Note: These verses are always shunned.
-Now how do we honestly explain Jesus being raised by God then try to assert that JESUS ONLY HAD ONE SPIRIT!
+Now how do we honestly explain Jesus being raised by God and then try to assert that JESUS ONLY HAD ONE SPIRIT?
 Unless we are somehow trying to claim that Jesus only had the spirit of God, then, in that case, Jesus was not truly “totally human” (man).

 Separating The Truth From The Tradition